Martinius Stenshorne

-Martinius Kleve Stenshorne (/no/; born 2 February 2006) is a Norwegian racing driver who competes in the FIA Formula 2 Championship with Trident.
+Martinius Kleve Stenshorne (/no/; born 2 February 2006) is a Norwegian racing driver who competes in the FIA Formula 2 Championship with Rodin Motorsport.

 Stenshorne previously competed in the FIA Formula 3 Championship in 2024 and 2025 for Hitech TGR, finishing fifth in the latter.
 He was the 2023 FRECA runner-up, driving for R-ace GP.
-A member of the McLaren Driver Development Programme, and previously raced with Van Amersfoort Racing in the Italian F4 Championship.
+He previously raced with Van Amersfoort Racing in the Italian F4 Championship.
 He is a part of All Road Management run by Nicolas Todt.

 Stenshorne was a member of the McLaren Driver Development Programme from 2024 to 2025.

 Career

 Karting

-Stenshorne began karting competitively at the age of 10 in 2016.
+Stenshorne began karting competitively at the age of ten in 2016.
 He placed second in the WSK Champions Cup in 2018, before proceeding to win the WSK Master Series and the Italian Championship.
 He placed 13th in the CIK-FIA European Championship in 2019, and improved his place by one in 2021.
 Other than that, he obtained good results from other championships, like second place in the 2020 WSK Champions Cup.
 In 2021, he was added to the All Road Management stable run by Nicolas Todt.